-Ingrained in my memory, it resembled the pool in north London painted in 1971 by way of Leon Kossoff, the figurative artist who died earlier this month: full of swimmers splashing and cavorting, you could nearly odor the chlorine.
+Ingrained in my memory, it resembled the pool in north London painted in 1971 by Leon Kossoff, the figurative artist who died earlier this month: full of swimmers splashing and cavorting; you could nearly odor the chlorine.
 Kossoff’s vision of cacophonous communality contrasts with David Hockney’s lushly ambrosial Californian pools of the identical period, with their narcissistic lone bathers, aptly epitomizing the difference between swimming inside the public and personal spheres.

-Summer brings out satisfaction-seeking bathers, frolicking in the cooling include of lidos, ponds, and sea baths.
-The lUnfortunately, last 12 months’ intense heatwave noticed siege conditions at London’s Brockwell Lido, one of the capital’s extra famous outdoor swimming pools.
+Summer brings out satisfaction-seeking bathers, frolicking in the cooling area, including lidos, ponds, and sea baths.
+Unfortunately, the last 12 months’ intense heatwave noticed siege conditions at London’s Brockwell Lido, one of the capital’s extra famous outdoor swimming pools.
 And so, with immaculate timing, the Royal Institute of British Architects (RIBA), in partnership with the Victoria and Albert Museum in London, this month opens Into the Blue, a show telling the tale of British bathing behavior.
 From Roman baths to Zaha Hadid’s London Aquatics Centre, the swimming pool involves existence through the architectural drawings, photos, and models inside the RIBA’s collections.

 Sign as much as the Art Weekly email